theodi/chef-odi-science-tiger/README.md

 ##Changing the content

 You want to show a different URL?
 No problem.
 In whatever you're using for _content_repo_, change the CSV file for the node and push to master.
-On the next Chef run, the new CSV will be pulled onto the node and this change will trigger a restart of lightdm - we realise this is an extremely heavy-handed approach simply to get a browser to a different URL, but our target URLs change infrequently so it's not a big deal for us.
+On the next Chef run, the new CSV will be pulled onto the node and this change will trigger a restart of lightdm - we realise this is an extremely heavy-handed approach simply to get a browser to show a different URL, but our target URLs change infrequently so it's not a big deal for us.
 If, however, you know of a better way to do this, we're always open to PRs

-There's a caveat here, however: this change to single node's CSV will cause all of the nodes to think they have new content and they'll _all_ restart X at the end of their next Chef run.
+There's a caveat here, however: this change to a single node's CSV will cause all of the nodes to think they have new content and they'll _all_ restart X at the end of their next Chef run.
 Again, this isn't a big deal for us as we don't change our content too often, but if you can think of a better way...

 ##Tests